UCDkjday/GUIDA/README.md

 - Programmers to extend pipelines in a modular way.
 - Research groups to exchange data and results using a consistent, open standard (NWB).

-## Why GUIDA?

-- **Longevity:** Encodes lab conventions in a user‑friendly tool so datasets remain analyzable years later.
-- **Reproducibility:** Every figure/report captures parameters and metadata used to generate it.
-- **Interoperability:** Uses NWB so other researchers can reproduce results with different software.

 ## Features

 - **NCS → NWB conversion** for Neuralynx recordings (aggregates 64‑channel sessions; inserts key metadata such as rat IDs and voltage scaling ratios).